Cray-HPE/docs-csm/operations/system_layout_service/Load_SLS_Database_with_Dump_File.md

     }
     ```

 2. Load the dump file into SLS.

-    This will upload and overwrite the current SLS database with the contents of the posted file, as well as update the Vault with the encrypted credentials.
-The private key that was used to generate the SLS dump file is required.
+    This will upload and overwrite the current SLS database with the contents of the posted file.

     ```bash
     ncn-m001# curl -X POST \
     https://api-gw-service-nmn.local/apis/sls/v1/loadstate \
     -H "Authorization: Bearer $(get_token)" \
-    -F sls_dump=@sls_dump.json \
+    -F sls_dump=@sls_dump.json
-    -F private_key=@private_key.pem
     ```

-    After performing the load state operation, the private key should be considered insecure and should no longer be used.